Before You Go

 • Transfer back to your hotel in Moshi

-• Hot shower — the best one of your life
+• Hot shower which will be the best one of your life

 • Celebratory dinner with your group!